Finally... A Battle-Tested Sales System for Freelancers, Consultants, and Agencies

 Behind The Revenue Growth of My Agency

-The Client For Decades model of establishing, and maintaining client relationships for decades is the exact sales approach that our agency Three Deep Marketing has taken to develop their book of business over time.
+This model of establishing and maintaining client relationships is the exact sales approach that my agency has taken to develop our book of business over time.

-Our agency is one of the fastest growing agencies in the United States according to Inc. 5000.
+The result?
+Our agency became one of the fastest growing agencies in the United States according to Inc. magazine.
 We are also a Hall of Fame Inc. 5000 agency inductee and 5-time Inc. 5000 award winner.

-Our agency consciously decided to make client relationships that last for decades the secret sauce to our revenue growth.
-Without our enduring client relationships and maintaining those relationships for years, our agency would not have been able to grow as fast as it did.
+Client relationships that last for decades.
+That is the secret sauce to our revenue growth.
+Without our enduring long-term client relationships to stabilize our business, our agency would not have grown nearly as fast.

-If you are a service professional, clients for decades is the key to riches in the service business.
+If you are a professional service provider, clients for decades is the key to profits for your service business.

 You don’t have to be an extrovert.

 You don't need to have to put pressure on prospects to buy.

 You don't need to manipulate prospects with closing tactics.

 You only need to be open to implementing a step-by-step process and doing what is right for your clients - always acting as their trusted advisor throughout the process.